 Visit a Cheese Farm in Southern Minnesota

 The farm often hosts classes and other events, and Shepherd's Way cheese is available throughout the state.
-Look in particular for Big Woods Blue, a lovely balance between sharp and creamy flavors that makes it a powerhouse on the plate.
+Look in particular for Big Woods Blue, which offers a lovely balance between sharp and creamy flavors that makes it a powerhouse on the plate.

 Where to Buy Minnesota Cheeses: Shops, Markets & Caves